NCIS: Los Angeles

-NCIS: Los Angeles is an American action television series combining elements of the military drama and police procedural genres, which premiered on CBS on September 22, 2009.
-The series follows the exploits of the Los Angeles–based Office of Special Projects (OSP), an elite division of the Naval Criminal Investigative Service that specializes in undercover assignments.
+NCIS: Los Angeles is an American military police procedural television series that aired on CBS from September 22, 2009, to May 21, 2023.
+Created by Shane Brennan, the series starred Chris O'Donnell, Daniela Ruah, and LL Cool J with an ensemble cast, as it follows the exploits of the LA-based Office of Special Projects (OSP), an elite division of the Naval Criminal Investigative Service (NCIS) that specializes in undercover assignments.
 NCIS: Los Angeles is the first spin-off of the successful series NCIS and the second series in the NCIS franchise.

-The series originally starred Chris O'Donnell, Daniela Ruah, LL Cool J, Peter Cambor, Adam Jamal Craig, Linda Hunt and Barrett Foa.
+The first NCIS spin-off was announced in 2008 and was introduced via two-part back-door pilot episodes in season six of NCIS.
+Louise Lombard, who played Lara Macy in the pilot episodes, was not included in the main series.
+The cast of the first season featured Peter Cambor, Adam Jamal Craig, Linda Hunt and Barrett Foa.
 Cambor was demoted to recurring status, and Craig's character was killed off at the end of season 1, while Foa was written out at the end of season 12 and Hunt was demoted to "special guest star" status at the beginning of season 13.
-Other stars have included Eric Christian Olsen, Renée Felice Smith, Miguel Ferrer, Nia Long, Medalion Rahimi, Caleb Castille, and Gerald McRaney.
-The show has received mixed reviews from critics, but has been a solid rating hit for CBS.
+Other stars in other seasons included Eric Christian Olsen, Renée Felice Smith, Miguel Ferrer, Nia Long, Medalion Rahimi, Caleb Castille, and Gerald McRaney.
+Cast members from the original NCIS made appearances on the series with Rocky Carroll recurring in the first three seasons, and making an appearance in season six.
+Cast members from non-NCIS shows had also made appearances, specifically in a crossover event with Hawaii Five-0.

-On March 31, 2022, CBS renewed the series for a fourteenth season which premiered on October 9, 2022.
-On January 20, 2023, it was announced that the series would end after the fourteenth season, with the series finale airing on May 21, 2023.
+NCIS: Los Angeles received generally mixed-to-positive reviews from critics, but became a solid ratings hit for CBS at the time of its premiere.
+The series received six Teen Choice Awards for Choice Action Show, Choice TV Actress Action for Hunt, and Choice TV Actor Action for LL Cool J.